-- At this time a red spotty rash develops, typically on the palms of your hands and the soles of your feet, but it may also appear elsewhere on your body.
-Remember, this rash is usually not itchy!
+At this time a red spotty rash develops, typically on the palms of your hands and the soles of your feet, but it may also appear elsewhere on your body.
+Remember, this rash is usually not itchy.

 Stage Three: Tertiary Syphilis

 This final stage can kick in months or years after your body has been exposed to the infection.

-- It's rare but, if you don't treat it, it can cause serious damage to the nervous system and other internal organs and occasionally prove fatal.
+It's rare but, if you don't treat it, it can cause serious damage to the nervous system and other internal organs and occasionally prove fatal.

 The symptoms can prove far more serious for babies, have a big effect on their development, give them seizures and even lead to their death.

 Pregnant people in Ireland are offered a blood test for syphilis in early pregnancy due to the risk the infection can pose to the baby.

-- Firstly, you'll be offered antibiotics.
+Firstly, you'll be offered antibiotics.
 This is the only treatment for syphilis, and it's very effective.
 It's incredibly important that you do NOT have sexual intercourse for at least two weeks after treatment and abstain from sexual contact with new partners until all of the sores have completely healed.

-- Tell your sexual partners that you have the infection because they'll need to get themselves checked out and may require treatment too.
+Tell your sexual partners that you have the infection because they'll need to get themselves checked out and may require treatment too.

-- You'll also need to have follow-up blood tests to make sure that the infection is responding to treatment.
+You'll also need to have follow-up blood tests to make sure that the infection is responding to treatment.

 Syphilis is very treatable if you catch it early.
 It's just extremely important to treat all sexual partners of diagnosed patients.

-- Always use a condom during vaginal, anal and oral sex performed on a penis.
+- Always use a condom during vaginal, anal and oral sex performed on a penis

-- During oral-vaginal or oral-anal (rimming) sex, always use a dental dam.
+- During oral-vaginal or oral-anal (rimming) sex, always use a dental dam

 Remember: The age of sexual consent in Ireland is 17.
 If you're over 16, you can consent to medical treatment including any treatment or tests needed.